 Fraternité Eucharistein

 In the heart of Haute-Savoie, the Fraternité Eucharistein, present in Saint Jeoire since 2008, is a community of consecrated brothers and sisters.
-The fraternity welcomes anyone wishing to take time for renewal or to share in their rhythm for a few days.
+The fraternity welcomes those who wish to take time for renewal and share its rhythm for a few days.

 Welcomed at the Château de Beauregard, guests can also enjoy the mountain setting with a magnificent view of the Alps.